-I am a PhD student in the Robotics, Health, and Communication (RHC) Lab in the Computer Science and Engineering department at the University of California San Diego.
+I am a PhD student in the Healthcare Robotics Lab in the Computer Science and Engineering department at the University of California San Diego.
 I work under the direction of Dr. Laurel Riek.
 My research lies in the intersection of computer vision, robotics, and artifical intelligence.
-My work aims to design algorithms for robots to learn how to behave in human spaces via social context.
+My work aims to design algorithms that enable robots to interact and work with groups of people in real world environments.
 I am also an National Science Foundation Graduate Research Fellow, Arthur J. Schmitt Presidential Fellow, GEM Fellow, and Google Anita Borg Memorial Scholar.

 As robots become more integrated into human spaces, it is important that they move around autonomously during face-to-face interaction with humans as this facilitates fluent interaction.
 Although humans naturally and simultaneously interact with other humans and are able to to join various groups of conversation in a social environment, robots are not able to do this.
 This has motivated us to design algorithms that allow robots to autonomously join human groups and adapt its behavior to the group.